ahuggins/docs-1/docs/05-deployment/01-nebula.md

   directory: tmp
 ```

-As you might image, the `schema` section contains the same schema you would usually pass to Lyra's `create` method.
+As you might imagine, the `schema` section contains the same schema you would usually pass to Lyra's `create` method.

 The `input.path` must point to a local JSON file or a Javascript exporting (both ESM and CJS are supported) a function.
 In both cases the resulting data will be the data Nebula will index.